Dogue de Bordeaux

 Breed Overview

-The Dogue de Bordeaux, also known as the French Mastiff or Bordeaux Mastiff, is a magnificent gentle giant that commands attention wherever they go.
-These powerful dogs are instantly recognisable by their massive heads - proportionately the largest in the canine kingdom - complete with expressive eyes and deeply furrowed brows that give them an almost wise appearance.
+The Dogue de Bordeaux, also known as the French Mastiff, is a magnificent gentle giant that commands attention wherever it goes.
+These powerful dogs are instantly recognisable by their massive heads—proportionately the largest in the canine kingdom—complete with expressive eyes and a deeply furrowed brow that gives them an almost wise appearance.

 Despite their imposing size and muscular build, these French mastiffs are surprisingly calm and laid-back companions.
 They're the kind of dog that's content to spend most of the day lounging around the house, making them surprisingly adaptable to various living situations across Australia.
-Whether you're in a Brisbane apartment or a Perth suburban home, they'll adjust as long as their moderate exercise needs are met.
+As long as their moderate exercise needs are met with a daily walk, they’re happy in a suburban Perth home or even a spacious Brisbane apartment with a committed owner.

-What really sets the Dogue de Bordeaux apart is their incredible devotion to family.
-They're not just loyal to one person - they love everyone in their household and are particularly gentle with children.
+Here's the thing about the Dogue de Bordeaux: their incredible devotion to family is what truly sets them apart.
+They form deep bonds with everyone in their household and are particularly gentle and patient with children.
 Their protective instincts are strong but well-balanced, making them excellent watchdogs who won't bark unnecessarily.
-However, they do require an experienced owner who can provide consistent, gentle leadership, as these intelligent dogs can be quite stubborn when they set their minds to something.
+However, they do require an experienced owner who can provide consistent, gentle leadership, as these intelligent dogs can have a stubborn streak when they set their minds to something.

 History

 The Dogue de Bordeaux boasts one of the most ancient lineages among French dog breeds, with roots stretching back well before France was even called France.
-While their exact origins remain somewhat mysterious, these magnificent mastiffs were already well-established by the 14th century, though they likely existed much earlier during Roman times or even ancient Greece.
+While their exact origins remain somewhat mysterious, these magnificent mastiffs were already well-established by the 14th century, though they likely existed much earlier during Roman times.

 Dogue de Bordeaux history imageDogue de Bordeaux history image